syncfusion-content/maui-docs/MAUI/DataGrid/unbound-row.md

 ## Get unbound rows

-You can get the unbound row at the specified row index using [GetUnboundRow]() method.
+The unbound row can be obtained by using the [GetUnboundRowAtRowIndex]() method.

 {% tabs %}
 {% highlight c# %}